 Grow Swiss chard (Beta vulgaris subsp. cicla) in clay soil.
 This leafy beet relative grows in the cool fall and spring seasons in most U.S. locations and during winter in mild, frost-free regions.

 Rice (Oryza sativa) is another crop that thrives in clay soil, growing best in constant moisture and heavy soil.
 Rice, however, needs a long, warm growing season.
-If your area's growing season typically includes three to six months of temperatures that average higher than 70 F, and you have clay soil that stays wet most of the year, then rice varieties are options for you to grow.
+If your area's growing season typically includes three to six months of temperatures that average higher than 70 degrees Fahrenheit, and you have clay soil that stays wet most of the year, then rice varieties are options for you to grow.
 Plant rice from seed when the soil warms to 75 F in spring or early summer.